lingjivoo/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Affective Computing
-  - Artificial Intelligence
+  - Human-computer Interaction
-  - Computational Linguistics
+  - Computer Vision
-  - Information Retrieval
+  - Machine Learning
+  - Personality, mental health and facial analysis

 # Education to show in About widget
 education: